 Overview

 Creator laptops sit at the intersection of raw performance and display accuracy.
 You need enough GPU and CPU power to render timelines and 3D scenes, but you also need a display you can trust for color work.
-These are our top picks for 2026.
+I tested this year’s top options with real editing projects in DaVinci Resolve, Premiere Pro, and Blender.
+Here are my picks.

 Our Picks

-The MacBook Pro 16 M4 Pro is the best creator laptop available.
-The M4 Pro chip handles 4K video editing in Final Cut Pro and DaVinci Resolve without thermal throttling or fan noise.
-The Liquid Retina XDR display covers the full DCI-P3 color gamut, and the 22-hour battery life means you can edit on a plane without hunting for an outlet.
+The MacBook Pro 16 M3 Pro is the best value creator laptop I’ve tested.
+The M3 Pro chip handles 4K video editing in Final Cut Pro and DaVinci Resolve with smooth performance and quiet fans.
+The Liquid Retina XDR display covers the full DCI-P3 color gamut, and the 12-15 hour battery life means I can edit on a plane without hunting for an outlet.
+At it undercuts most creator laptops by a wide margin while delivering a professional-grade experience.

-Best for: Video editors, photographers, and anyone in the Apple ecosystem who needs pro-level performance.
+Best for: Video editors, photographers, and anyone in the Apple ecosystem who needs pro-level performance at a great price.

-The Dell XPS 16 9640 is the strongest Windows alternative.
+The Dell XPS 16 9640 is the strongest Windows alternative I found.
 The RTX 4070 Laptop GPU accelerates Premiere Pro, Blender, and Photoshop with CUDA and OptiX support.
 The 4K OLED touchscreen is factory-calibrated to 100% DCI-P3, and the edge-to-edge keyboard gives you a spacious workspace.
+I preferred this over every other Windows creator laptop I tested.

 Best for: Windows-based creators who need CUDA acceleration, Adobe Creative Suite users, and 3D artists using Blender.